WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    1. Validate that `main-certificate` has an `sct` property ({{cert-chain-format}}) containing valid SCTs from trusted logs.
       ({{!RFC6962}})

+      Note that SCTs embedded in the certificate via an X.509 extension or in the OCSP response via an OCSP extension are ignored.
 1. Return "valid".

 ## Stateful header fields {#stateful-headers}